MirageNet/ObjectPooler/README.md

 6) Unity will download and install ObjectPooler
 7) Make sure .NET 4.X set for compiler level.

+## Usages

+[Standard Usage]
+Attach ObjectPoolingManager script to network object where all other mirage components are.
+Once attached nothing else will need to be done.
+Client side will now start object pooling for anything that is called using ServerObjectManager.Spawn();

 ## Contributing

 There are several ways to contribute to this project: